shivams289/Basic_Option_Strategy_Chooser/README.md

 ## Welcome to Strategy chooser:Build for fun but works too
 - Choose between 10 strategies
 - Whether you are Market Neutral, bullish or bearish.
 I've got it all covered
-- Outputs:Payoff Diagram, Breakeven points, Net Credit(In case of short positions), Maximum Loss, and a series of Market expiry points
+- Outputs:Payoff Diagram, Breakeven points, Net Credit(In case of short positions), Maximum Loss, and a series of Market expiry vs Payoff points
+- We have still got to take care of the greeks